Quansight-Labs/quansight-labs-site/posts/2020/07/Three-months-and-having-fun.md

 Labs as a full-time developer.

-[Quansight Labs](https://www.quansight.com/labs) is a subsidiary of Quansight LLC, and Lab's mission is "Sustaining the future of open source".
-It does this by gathering together an amazing group of software developers and letting them loose on a variety of open source projects: Numpy, Spyder, and [more](http://labs.quansight.org/categories).
+[Quansight Labs](https://www.quansight.com/labs) is a subsidiary of Quansight LLC, and Labs' mission is "Sustaining the future of open source".
+It does this by gathering together an amazing group of software developers and letting them loose on a variety of open source projects: Numpy, Spyder, Jupyter, conda-forge, Numba and [more](http://labs.quansight.org/categories).
 Of course, the developers do not only volunteer their time.
 Quansight Labs is sponsored via

 - generous support from Quansight LLC,
 - grants like the one from [CZI for NumPy and OpenBLAS](http://labs.quansight.org/blog/2019/11/numpy-openblas-CZI-grant),
-- and via [work
+- and via [community work
   orders](http://labs.quansight.org/blog/2019/05/community-driven-opensource-funded-development/)
   from companies like D. E. Shaw who sponsor [work on Dask](http://labs.quansight.org/blog/2019/08/labs-dask-update).